Developer Documentation

 }

-So, we listen on the OnCreatedMediaObject , OnDeleteMediaObject and OnRoomLeft events:
+So, we listen to the OnCreatedMediaObject , OnDeleteMediaObject and OnRoomLeft events:

 We also get the User Data of the user and set the text label of the player object to the player name (if available).